-- The final class is determined by the weighted average of the paper standardised marks. - For the three-year degree the weights of second and third year papers are 40 : 60. - The fourth year is classified on its own.
+- The final class is determined by the weighted average of the paper standardised marks.
+A marks profile is also expected. - For the three-year degree the weights of second and third year papers are 40 : 60. - The fourth year is classified on its own.